Medical CVs and portfolios

 For example, Advanced Life Support

 Your application portfolio is a collection of evidence used throughout your career to demonstrate your commitment to continual professional development.
-It is a physical piece of evidence that may contain your CV, a personal and professional development plan, reflective reports, interesting cases and certificates.
+It is a piece of evidence that may contain your CV, a personal and professional development plan, reflective reports, interesting cases and certificates.

 It is important not to get this confused with your Foundation Training e-Portfolio.
 While you may use some of the content as examples in your future applications, your e-Portfolio is an electronic tool designed to help you reflect on your progress during your F1 and F2 years and to demonstrate you have gained the competencies expected during Foundation training.